-Associate Vice Chancellor for Research and Creative Activities Special Assistant to the Provost, Professor of Chemistry
+Assistant Vice Chancellor for Research and Creative Activities Professor

 Education, Licensure & Certifications

 - PhD, University of Edinburgh

 - BS, University of Texas

 - Professional Practice

 - Advanced Design Studio

 - Historic Preservation